-3 Supporting Sust tain abl e C)eeı r Ma ana gen nen t Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (3d) The economic value of the deer resource will be enhanced. achieved because deer are promoted as a positive asset in the National Park.
-Economic opportunities are being promoted in new ways, including public and schools events to promote venison and engagement with tourism operators on wildlife tourism opportunities and e.g. the Royal Deeside Venison Festival.
+3 Supporting Sust ain abl e D eer Ma anag Mid-Term Review co omments: Park Plan 5 year outcome 60/10 02/09 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (3d) The economic value of the deer resource will be enhanced.
+4. This outcome should be achieved with existing work/resource because economic opportunities are being promoted in new ways, including public and schools events to promote venison and engagement with tourism operators on wildlife tourism opportunities and e.g. the Royal Deeside Venison Festival.
 The CNPA is an active member of the Scottish Venison Partnership, bringing a CNP focus to some of its activities.
 A very successful 'wildlife tourism for estates' event was held to promote opportunities for maximising the tourism value of deer and other wildlife watching.
 A chefs' venison day and 'Venison Festival' were held in Deeside.
 Venison promotion linked into implementation of the food and drink action plan; wildlife tourism opportunities promoted and investigated by estates Continued support through Scottish Venison Partnership Promotion of wildlife tourism opportunities and local venison

-3 Supporting Sust tain abl e D eer ·M ana gen nen t Mid-Term Review o omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 11/50 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (3e) There will be more opportunities and fewer barriers for a wider range of people to enjoy stalking.
-5. This outcome has been achieved because training in Deer stalking facilitated by the Land based business training project has taken place encouraging wider uptake and involvement.
-Public awareness training also undertaken alongside ongoing work with the country sports tourism group.
+3 Supporting Sust tain abl e D eer Ma ana gen Mid-Term Review c omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (3e) There will be more opportunities and fewer barriers for a wider range of people to enjoy stalking.
+4. This outcome should be achieved with existing work/resource because: Work with the Country Sports Tourism Group has helped to reduce barriers to beginners taking up stalking.
+Training in Deer stalking facilitated by the Land based business training project has taken place encouraging wider uptake and involvement.
 Although significant promotion has taken place, there is always more that can be done.
 Wider promotion of stalking opportunities The Country Sports Tourism Group will continue work to increase the accessibility of deer stalking More Training opportunities available to experience deer stalking